Ocean Accounts Fellows

 This research aims to enhance ecosystem accounting methodologies by integrating in situ validation techniques to improve the accuracy of ecosystem maps derived from satellite imagery and assess the spatiotemporal dynamics of coral reef conditions.
 By combining field data collection, drone-based aerial imaging, and in situ ecological monitoring, the project will optimize the reliability of remote sensing models applied to the mapping of benthic and coastal habitats.
 Furthermore, it will incorporate analyses of community resource use, tracing historical changes in coral cover, reef ecological integrity, and dependence on ecosystem services.
 The findings will contribute to the development of strategic recommendations for the sustainable management of marine ecosystems, ensuring the integration of scientific data and local knowledge into conservation policies.

-Dr Nandrasa TIAVA
+Dr Nandrasa Tiava

 Ocean Accounts Fellow - Economist